-To take a closer look at actually applying some of these tips, Tim Allen, CEO of Care.Com, shared some of his own personal experiences after becoming a parent in an article with the Harvard Business Review.
-After becoming a father to twins, Tim describes his inability to fully step away from his role as CEO of IAC, continually hopping on calls, answering emails and looking at spreadsheets before eventually returning to work before his leave was up.
-This is not an uncommon finding, according to the U.S. Department of labor, about 70% of men tend to return to work after about 10 days and frequently cite unsupportive leadership as why.
-Tim recognized that by working on leave and not taking the full leave package he was failing to be a supportive spouse, an involved parent and a business leader representing the best interests of his people.
-Although the benefits may be in place, there can be a disconnect between the written policies and the company culture of utilizing them.
+Let’s take a closer look at actually applying some of these tips.
+In an article with the Harvard Business Review, Tim Allen, CEO of Care.Com, shared some of his own personal experiences after becoming a parent.
+After becoming a father to twins, Tim describes his inability to fully step away from his role as CEO.
+He continually took calls, answered emails, and reviewed reports while he was away.
+Eventually this led him to returning to work before his paternity leave was up.
+This is not an uncommon finding among fathers in the U.S. According to the U.S. Department of Labor, about 70% of men tend to return to work after 10 days.
+Among the top reasons cited for doing so- unsupportive leadership.
+Tim recognized that working on leave and not taking the full benefit he was failing to be a supportive spouse, an involved parent, and a business leader representing the best interests of his people.
+While benefits may be in place, disconnects between the written policies and supportive culture can create problems with utilization.

-Since recognizing his initial failure, Tim has taken an active role as a leader in destigmatizing the use of family benefits and encouraged other leaders in his company to do the same.
+As a result of his own experience, Tim has taken an active role as a leader in destigmatizing the use of family benefits.
+He encourages other leaders in his company to follow his lead.
 Now Tim makes sure to emphasize that he is a father first and expects others to do the same.
-For Tim, that meant reminding a colleague who was supposed to be on vacation to stop joining Zoom calls and spend time with his family instead.
+For Tim, that meant reminding a colleague who was supposed to be on vacation to stop joining Zoom calls and spend time with his family.
 It also means being vulnerable, honest, and empathetic about life as a parent.
-Generally, Tim has worked to set a new standard as a leader that it is ok to prioritize your family and that you will not be punished for utilizing the family benefits that the company has in place.
-I personally hope that other male leaders around the world can make use of these tips and Tim’s experience to have an impact on their companies.
+Generally, Tim has worked to set a new standard as a leader.
+It is ok to prioritize family and that you will not be punished for utilizing the family benefits the company has in place.

-In order for the gender equality and income disparities to halt in their separation and trend forward, it will take joint effort of both men and women.
-It is up to organizations to take a look at benefits and culture to identify areas of opportunity as their workforce remains virtual or shifts back to the office.
-Ultimately by male colleagues and leaders destigmatizing how we utilize our most precious asset, time, will pave the way for greater strides in normalizing and equalizing genders in the workplace.
+It will take joint effort of both men and women to halt gender inequality and income disparities going forward.
+It is up to organizations to take a look at the benefits offered.
+This includes leave benefits and culture to identify areas of opportunity as their workforce remains virtual or shifts back to the office.
+As men in the workplace destigmatize how we utilize time, it will pave the way for greater strides in normalizing and advancing gender equality in the workplace.